-The spanner family of the butterflies counting insect (also diamond bark tensioner, Latin Peribatodes rhomboidaria) is widespread in central and southern Europe.
+That to the spanner family of butterflies counting insect (also diamond-bark tensioner, Latin Peribatodes rhomboidaria) is common in Central and Southern Europe.
 It comes on Rebstock, but also on numerous other plants.
-The hibernation takes place as a young caterpillar in the bark on the stem and in the foliage.
-In March to April, the turn-round, drab brown infested tracked (also Kreppelwurm) the eyes (Buds).
-These are hollowed hole-like, so that no shoot can arise (see picture).
-If the shoots grow larger, the caterpillar can no longer cause feeding damage.
-The winemakers then say, "that the shoot grows out of the mouth of the Rhombenspanner" .
-Due to their branch-like camouflage they are hardly recognizable.
-Typical is the cat-hawk-like appearance, because when eating the hind legs are pulled to the front legs.
+The hibernation takes place as a young caterpillar in the bark on the trunk and in the foliage.
+From March to April, the turning rounds are gray-brown tracked (also crepe worm) the eyes (Buds).
+These are hollowed out like holes so that no shoots can arise (see in the picture).
+If the shoots larger, the caterpillar can no longer cause damage.
+The winegrowers then say "that the rhombic vine shoot grows out of its mouth" .
+Due to their branch-like camouflage, they are hardly recognizable.
+The hump-like appearance is typical because the hind legs are pulled towards the front legs when eating.

-The caterpillars are up to the expulsion active in May and occasionally until June and then pupate.
-The hatched butterflies fly in late June to early July and lay the eggs in up to ten pieces Leaf undersides, to the petioles and to the shoots.
-In August, the young caterpillars appear, which go into hibernation from September.
-Combat is only occasionally necessary as it is mostly eliminated by natural enemies.
-Only with frequent occurrence become insecticides or the soil bacterium Bacillus thuringiensis used.
+The caterpillars are until after expulsion active in May and occasionally until June and then pupate.
+The hatched moths fly from late June to early July and lay eggs in clutches of up to ten Leaf undersides, on the petioles and on the shoots.
+The young caterpillars appear in August and go into hibernation in September.
+Combat is only occasionally necessary, as it is mostly eliminated by natural enemies.
+Only be with frequent occurrence insecticides or the soil bacteria Bacillus thuringiensis used.
 See a list of all pests below Vine enemies,